Uber Eats vs DoorDash Pay in 2026: The Short Answer

 • Resume both apps when you are approaching the drop-off

-This maximizes your paid driving time and minimizes unpaid waiting.
-Drivers who multi-app consistently report effective earnings of $22-$28 per hour in most markets.
+More paid driving time, less sitting around waiting.
+Drivers who multi-app consistently report effective earnings of $22-$28 per hour across most markets.

 Real Costs: What You Actually Take Home